System Design Space

 2023-2024

-Performance focus and control/data plane consistency
+Performance and control-plane consistency

 Related chapter